FrancescoFaddaAcademic/ComputationalBiophysicsExercises/HPModel/README.md

 <img width="1000" height="999" alt=" SAPs_Diagram" src="https://github.com/user-attachments/assets/5621d3bb-476a-446a-884b-23af71de9958" />

+where in red I've denoted rotations and in light blue I've denoted reflections.
-The natural approach for the computation of all the possible topological configurations is to computate of all possible SAPs and then check if they are in the same orbit of another element that we have already counted.
-However (while not in use) i've implemented another approach that looks at the roots of those subgraphs that contan SAPs that do not contain equivalent elements.
+The natural approach for the computation of all the possible topological configurations (which is what is currently in use in the tests) is to compute all possible SAPs and then check if they are in the same orbit of another element that we have already counted.
+However (while not in use) I've implemented another approach that looks at the roots of those subgraphs that contan SAPs that do not contain equivalent elements.
 I've named these roots Seeds, they are represented in light blue in the graph that I've drawn.
 The interesting property of these seeds is that, no matter what is attached to them, the composite SAP will always be asymmetric.
 In a sense they are minimal generators of complete asymmetry.
 What this means computationally is that it is sufficient to calculate them uniquely (removing all their copies) and then attach all possible SAPs that complete the length of the seed to that required for the calculation, we've called these completions sprouts.
 It is easy to show that the smallest seed for any dimension must have the dimension as its length.
 What this implies is that the biggest sprout one needs to calculate is the final length minus the dimensionality of the system.
 This may seem small but due too the exponential nature of the problem may have a big impact on the depth of the computation, mostly for the higher dimensional case.
 An objection that needs to be addressed is the following: The computation of these seeds may be computationally expensive, what tells us that this approach might be efficient?
-Here, while I do not have a definite answer, i would like to note that the seeds grow in number as the number of (D-1) SAPs of length lower than that of the problem in consideration. in particular for dimension 2 they grow linearly with length as for each length in 1 dimension there is a unique topological SAP.
-Again due to the exponential nature of the computation this contribution will always be vanishing with respect to the computation of the sprouts.
+Here, while I do not have a definite answer, i would like to note that the seeds grow in number as the number of (D-1)-dimensional SAPs of length lower than that of the problem in consideration. in particular for dimension 2 they grow linearly with length as for each length in 1 dimension there is a unique topological SAP.
+Again, due to the exponential nature of the computation, this contribution will always be vanishing with respect to the computation of the sprouts.

 ## Documentation
-Here we leave some technical details of the functions and structures used in our code, it is advisable, to better understand the content of this document you are advised to read the pdf provided in the `docs/` directory.
+Here I leave some technical details of the functions and structures used in the code.
-DISCLAIMER: The following functions may not be completely up to date, however the descriptions should be equivalent for most instances.

 ### Core structures
 #### Path